-Related Party Transactions Policies and Procedures (1) Parent Company Related party transactions shall be conducted in terms (2) Joint Ventures that are at least comparable to normal commercial (3) Subsidiaries practices to safeguard the best interest of the Company, (4) Entities Under Common Control its shareholders and creditor.
-Transactions with related parties are monitored and disclosed in the notes to the financial statements of the Company.
-(5) Substantial Stockholders (6) Officers including spouse/children/siblings/parents manolar outcomonio oz uto company.
-(7) Directors including spouse/children/siblings/parents (8) Interlocking director relationship of Board of Directors
+Related Party Transactions Policies and Procedures (1) Parent Company Related party transactions shall be conducted in ter (2) Joint Ventures that are at least comparable to normal commercial (3) Subsidiaries practices to safeguard the best interest of the Company, (4) Entities Under Common Control its shareholders and creditor.
+Transactions with related parties are monitored and disclosed in the notes to the (5) Substantial Stockholders financial statements of the Company.
+(6) Officers including spouse/children/siblings/parents manoun outonione or the company (7) Directors including spouse/children/siblings/parents (8) Interlocking director relationship of Board of Directors